stevedonovan/runner/readme.md

 There are limitations to dynamic linking currently - crates which are "no std" (and don't provide a feature to turn this off) cannot be compiled.
-Also, remember that all invocations of `runner -C` end up with shared libraries placed in one directory called the 'dynamic cache'.
+Also, remember that all invocations of `runner -C` end up with shared libraries placed in one directory called the 'dynamic cache' - there can only be one crate called 'libs' for example.

 ## Rust on the Command-line